 To begin, it’s important you understand why this sets you off.
 Why do you get totally outraged when your stepchild says, “Well, I don’t have to do this at Mommy’s house!” or any variation thereof?

-Is it because you wholeheartedly believe in your rule, and don’t understand how another home could operate under any different set of rules?
+Is it because you wholeheartedly believe in your house rule, and don’t understand how another home could operate under any different set of rules?

 Is it because you don’t respect your stepchild’s mom as a parent, and you get hung up in the, “Oh, of course she doesn’t make you do that!” mindset?